kcudding/ecotheory.github.io/teach/density-dependent.md

 * When population number is at 0 (point a) or 500 (point d), the population growth rate is at zero so that the density will not change.

 ![](density-dependent_files/figure-html/unnamed-chunk-3-1.png)<!-- -->
 Population growth rate, $dN=dt$, as a function of $N$.
-Arrows are pointing to the stable equilibrium point at carrying capacity (adapted from Stevens, 2009)
+Arrows are pointing to the stable equilibrium point at carrying capacity

 ### Discrete time logistic growth